Nomoos/PrismQ/IdeaInspiration/_meta/docs/README.md

 ## Note

-Individual modules (Classification, Scoring, Sources, etc.) may have their own `docs/` folders for module-specific documentation.
+Individual modules (Classification, Scoring, Sources, etc.) may have their own `docs/` or `_meta/docs/` folders for module-specific documentation.
 This directory is for repository-level documentation.